STELLA-LYE/tp/docs/UserGuide.md

 Examples:
 * `mark 1 g/TUT05 w/1 a/P` Marks the attendance of the 1st student in the list.
 Marks `TUT05` week 1 attendance as P.
 * `mark 3 g/TUT02 w/1 a/A` Marks the attendance of the 3rd student in the list.
-Marks `TUT02` week 1 attendance as P.
+Marks `TUT02` week 1 attendance as P as shown in the image below.

   ![result for 'mark 1'](images/markAttendance.png)